MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 You can add Microsoft Azure subscriptions to System Center - Virtual Machine Manager (VMM), and perform basic actions on Azure instances in the subscriptions.

 - For each Azure subscription you add, you can use a console to see all role instances in all Deployment Groups in that subscription.
-- If you are already managing your on-premises virtual machines in VMM, you can use this feature to perform some very basic actions on Azure instances without leaving the VMM console.
+- If you're already managing your on-premises virtual machines in VMM, you can use this feature to perform some basic actions on Azure instances without leaving the VMM console.
 You can:
     - Add and remove Azure subscriptions in the VMM console.
     - Get a list view of information about role instances in deployment subscriptions.
 Instances can be manually refreshed.
     - Perform basic actions on the instances, including start, stop, shutdown, and restart.